vs1991/Cyclistic-Bike-Sharing-Company/README.md

 # Cyclistic Bike Sharing

-The main objective of this project is to design marketing strategies aimed at converting casual riders into annual members.
+-The main objective of this project is to design marketing strategies aimed at converting casual riders into annual members.

-We are going to analyze analyzing the Cyclistic historical bike trip data to identify trends.
+- We are going to analyze analyzing the Cyclistic historical bike trip data to identify trends.

 # Visualization Workbook
 https://public.tableau.com/app/profile/vishnu.sreenivasana/viz/Cyclistic_offical_dashboard/Story1